BabyTV: History

-In 2006, Indovision with Dori Media Distribution started operating them in Indonesia.
-Rebranded as Vision 3 Baby, this channel is dubbed in Indonesian and has the same program content and schedules which BabyTV Asia beams; however, advertising is different on both beams.
+In 2006, Indovision and Dori Media International launched Baby TV in Indonesia.
+Rebranded as Vision 3 Baby and dubbed in Indonesian, it has the same program content and schedules as BabyTV Asia.
 Vision 3 Baby has since been replaced by the international version of BabyTV.
-BabyTV was also launched on Sky Digital in the UK on 5 February 2007.
+The channel was also launched on Sky Digital in the UK on 5 February 2007.
+In January 2008, StarHub brought it to Singapore and ONO in Spain.
+By this time, BabyTV was also available in South Korea through MegaTV and HanaTV, Taiwan via Yoyo TV, on VTV3 in Vietnam, and on FoxHD and the National Geographic Channel in Japan.
+In October, the channel was added to Daarsat in Nigeria.

+On July 7, 2007, Baby TV began broadcasting in the CIS and Baltic countries.
+The channel broadcasts exclusively in English, but since 2013 programs in Russian have been posted on the YouTube channel and on services.
+BabyTV was added on Cablevision and Multicanal on April 1st, 2007.

 In 2008, French authorities banned the broadcasting of programs aimed at children under the age of 3, and ordered warnings to be included on foreign channels available in France such as BabyTV and its competitor BabyFirst.

-The channel, along with Fox Crime and Fox, was launched in India on 25 March 2009.